mdavezac/LaDa/sphinx-doc/source/userguide/ipython.rst

 When used in conjunction with python plotting libraries, e.g. matplotlib_, it can provide rapid turnaround from conceptualization to result analysis.

-Before moving to the meat, please make sure that LaDa's ipython extension is running, as :ref:`explained here <install_ip_ug>`.

 .. _ipython_prep_ug:

 Prep